 - The artificial hip parts might wear out eventually, especially for people who have hip replacement surgery when they're relatively young and active.
 If this happens, you might need a second hip replacement surgery.
 However, new materials are making implants last longer.

 Hip replacement surgery procedure:

-A hip replacement surgery can be done under general anesthesia (where you're asleep during the operation) or under spinal anesthesia (where you're awake but have no feeling from the waist down).
-Sometimes you may have an epidural, which is similar to spinal anesthesia.
-The surgeon makes a cut (incision) into the hip, removes the damaged hip joint, and replaces it with an artificial joint or implant.
+A hip replacement surgery can be done under a general anesthesia (where you're asleep during the operation) or under a spinal anesthesia (where you're awake but have no feeling from the waist down).
+Sometimes you may have an epidural, which is similar to a spinal anesthesia.
+The surgeon makes a cut (incision) into the hip, removes the damaged hip joint and replaces it with an artificial joint or implant.
 The surgery usually takes around 1 to 2 hours to complete.